 Take everything I write with that big sentence ringing in your ears.

-So while I am not your Holy Spirit, I can stand here as a compassionate reminder that you can listen for him and seek God’s truth, and being one of the people who point you back to Jesus is my heart’s deep desire and the reason I write in the first place.
+So while I am not your Holy Spirit, I can stand here as a compassionate reminder that you can seek truth, and being one of the people who point you back to Jesus is my heart’s deep desire and the reason I write in the first place.
 I’m no substitute for God.

 That having been established, these are the truths I know about being in an emotional space where you just can’t open your Bible anymore: